ethereum/ethereum-org-website/src/content/developers/tutorials/short-abi/index.md

 Therefore, the cost of L2 transactions is composed of two components:

 1. L2 processing, which is usually extremely cheap
-1. L1 storage, which is tied to mainnet gas costs
+2. L1 storage, which is tied to Mainnet gas costs

 As I'm writing this, on Optimism the cost of L2 gas is 0.001 [Gwei](https://ethereum.org/en/developers/docs/gas/#pre-london).
-The cost of L1 gas, on the other hand, is approximately 40 Gwei.
+The cost of L1 gas, on the other hand, is approximately 40 gwei.
 [You can see the current prices here](https://public-grafana.optimism.io/d/9hkhMxn7z/public-dashboard?orgId=1&refresh=5m).

 A byte of calldata costs either 4 gas (if it is zero) or 16 gas (if it is any other value).
 One of the most expensive operations on the EVM is writing to storage.
-The maximum cost of writing a 32-byte word to storage on L2 is 22100 gas, currently that is 22.1 Gwei.
+The maximum cost of writing a 32-byte word to storage on L2 is 22100 gas.
+Currently, this is 22.1 gwei.
 So if we can save a single zero byte of calldata, we'll be able to write about 200 bytes to storage and still come out ahead.

 ### The ABI {#the-abi}